-There are many today who, on hearing such words as I have cited from Calvin and his fellow-Reformers in England, would immediately and scornfully dismiss the Reformers as bibliolaters and obscurantists, or (to use another fashionable word) "fundamentalists."
+There are many today who, upon reading such words, and the other quotations already given in this paper, would immediately and scornfully dismiss the Reformers as bibliolaters and obscurantists (or, in one fashionable word, 'fundamentalists').
 But the great leaders and moulders of the Reformation, in Britain and on the Continent, must not be summarily written off in this manner.
-Let us not forget the sort of men they were and the great things they achieved on the basis of these principles that they held to be so vital.
-They were men of exceptional intelligence, candor, and scholarship, whose study of the Scriptures was marked by both depth and integrity.
-Above all, they were men of profound spirituality whose lives mind as well as heart - had been radically transformed by the Good News of Jesus Christ which they had found set before them in no other place than in the Bible.
+They were men of exceptional intelligence, candour, and scholarship, whose study of the Scriptures was marked by both depth and integrity.
+Above all, they were men of profound spirituality whose lives - mind as well as heart - had been radically transformed by the Good News of Jesus Christ which they had found set before them in the Bible.
 When they spoke of the internal testimony of the Holy Spirit within the believer to the divine inspiration of Scripture, they were speaking of what they had themselves experienced, as well as of what the Bible taught about itself.
 Those critical souls who do not know this internal witness of the Spirit as a truth of their own experience should earnestly question within themselves whether they are in fact qualified to pronounce against this teaching.